czqoocavatsim/knowledgebase/docs/controller/clients/hoppies.md

 Now you're ready to connect.

 ## getting connected
-Fill your "ATC Callsign" with the correct logon code. refer [ATC LOGON CODES] for relevent codes.
+Fill your "ATC Callsign" with the correct logon code. refer [ATC LOGON CODES] for relevant codes.
 > [!NOTE]
 > you will only need to input your ACARS code once.
 AND the client will attempt to log you in as your last callsign upon opening